IDPF/education/README.md

-EDUPUB
+EPUB for Education
 ======

-See the <a href="http://idpf.github.io/edupub/">project page</a> for more information about the EDUPUB samples.
+See the <a href="http://idpf.github.io/edupub/">project page</a> for more information about the EPUB for Education samples.

 ## Licensing